 |Specific Gravity (Basic, 12% MC):||.88, .97|

-This particular wood is quite beautiful, if rather small.
+This particular wood is quite beautiful.
 In addition to its appearance, it gives off a mild odor that is rather fragrant when being worked.

-For the most part, the tulipwood is a combination of pink and brown colors.
-You may also find reds, yellows, and oranges in the mix as well.
+For the most part, tulipwood is a combination of pink and brown colors.
+You may also find reds, yellows, and oranges in the mix.

-The end grains are semi or ring-porous in nature.
-Overall, the wood itself offers many advantages in terms of how it can be worked.
+The end grains are semi or ring-porous in nature, so the wood offers many advantages in terms of how it can work.

-As far as toxicity or allergic reactions go, Brazilian tulipwood is on the mild side.
+Regarding toxicity or allergic reactions, Brazilian tulipwood is on the mild side.

-Most reactions are rather small with irritation of the eyes, skin, and the respiratory area being the most common in sensitive individuals.
+Most reactions are relatively minor, with irritation of the eyes, skin, and respiratory area being the most common in sensitive individuals.

 What makes it so resistant to insects and rot also makes it difficult to work with.